 Statute of Limitations

 Tennessee has a three (3) year statute of limitations for property damage and one (1) year for personal injury claims.
-This means if a driver, passenger, or passerby is injured or sustains property damage at the hands of a negligent driver, the victim must file a claim within three (3) years after an accident.
+This means if a driver, passenger, or passerby is injured at the hands of a negligent driver, the victim must settle the claim or file a lawsuit within one (1) year after an accident.

 Small Claims Courts